My focus: the questions that spark leadership

 - Non-degree studies, Intercollegiate Center for Classical Studies (Rome), 1982

-My most recent publication is Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), co-edited it with Prof. Ronald F. Riggio of Claremont College.
+My most recent book is Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), co-edited it with Prof. Ronald F. Riggio of Claremont College.
 I wrote the concluding chapter.
-The book has been recognized as one of the year’s best books in leadership studies by the International Leadership Association.
+The book was recognized as one of the year’s best books in leadership studies by the International Leadership Association.

 In some heroic or charismatic models of leadership, the leader may try to do all this himself or herself.
 But in most groups and organizations these tasks of asking, answering, and activating are collaborative or distribute, and the leader’s most important role will be in modeling and fostering a culture of action-based inquiry.